MatthewDowicz/desisky/README.md

 `desisky` provides machine learning models and tools for DESI sky modeling:

 1. **Predictive broadband model** - Returns surface brightness in V, g, r, and z photometric bands from observational metadata
+2. **Variational Autoencoder (VAE)** - Compress sky spectra into compact latent representations for analysis, anomaly detection, and dimensionality reduction
-2. **Generative sky-spectrum model** *(coming soon)* - Synthesizes realistic night-sky emission spectra using latent diffusion models
+3. **Generative sky-spectrum model** *(coming soon)* - Synthesizes realistic night-sky emission spectra using latent diffusion models
-3. **Data utilities** - Download and load DESI sky spectra Value-Added Catalog (VAC) with automatic integrity verification
+4. **Data utilities** - Download and load DESI sky spectra Value-Added Catalog (VAC) with automatic integrity verification

 Built with **JAX/Equinox** and designed to integrate with SpecSim and survey forecasting workflows.
 This repository hosts the code and notebooks supporting the forthcoming paper by Dowicz et al. (20XX).